dev-cafe/parselglossy/README.rst

   correct parsers.
 This is achieved by decoupling input reading and validation.
 * **Extensible**.
 We work with standard Python types and standard JSON format.
   Interfacing and extending to your needs is straightforward.
 * **Simple**.
-All you need to do is provide an input specification in YAML
-  format: names of keywords/sections, defaults, documentation.
-All the tedious bits are automatically generated.
+Just provide an input specification in YAML format: names of keywords/sections, defaults, documentation.
+The tedious bits are automatically handled for you.
 * **Correct**. ``parselglossy`` gives two correctness guarantees:

   1. If the YAML specification is valid, the generated parser will be correct.